Executive Assistant/Office Manager

 - Commitment to supporting a culture of philanthropy.

 Compensation and Benefits

 - This is a full-time, exempt position.
-The salary for this position is $60k - $68k.
-The position has schedule flexibility and includes a strong benefits package including a 403(b) retirement plan with employer match, health insurance, paid time off and paid family leave.
+The salary for this position is $58,000 - $65,000.
+The position is currently remote/work from home within Colorado (and could remain that way post-pandemic) and includes a strong benefits package including a 403(b) retirement plan with employer match, health insurance, paid time off and paid family leave.